Fiscal sponsorship is a tool that empowers you to create on your own terms.

 IAM offers two types of fiscal sponsorship – Model A and Model C:

 Model A is a comprehensive and “Direct Project” relationship where IAM adopts your project into our own organization and, as a result, IAM and the Model A Affiliate are legally considered one and the same.
 IAM provides its Model A Affiliates with a wide range of administrative back-end services, including donor management, employee payroll and vendor management, comprehensive accounting and bill pay services, tax reporting, and insurance.
+(Please note that IAM will only consider Model A applications from projects located in California, with preference given to Bay Area applicants.)

 Model C sponsorship is for independent entities that have a legal, tax, and accounting identity separate from IAM.
 The Model C Affiliate is a “Pre-Approved Grantee” of charitable funds received by IAM for your project.
 Sponsorship services focus on fundraising support and donor management.